HyperX Cloud Alpha

 Bottom Line

-Choose the HyperX Cloud Alpha for strong gaming sound, long-wearing comfort, sturdy construction, and, on Wireless, extraordinary battery life.
-Skip it if you need Bluetooth, Xbox support, active noise cancellation, or a feature-rich app.
+Choose the HyperX Cloud Alpha if you want durable comfort, strong gaming sound, and, on Wireless, exceptional battery life.
+Skip it if you need Bluetooth, Xbox support, folding portability, or a top-tier mic.

 Best for